Atoms meet symbols: The Theory of Atoms

 Looking from the A-side, one is tempted to conjecture that the geometric categories $\mathcal{C}_i$ should have associated ``Fukaya categories'' depending on non-archimedean parameters, which are essentially local factors in the atomic decomposition of the Frobenius manifold.
 These categories are, in general, $\Z/2$-graded and Calabi-Yau of parity equal to $\dim X\pmod 2$.
 The structure of an F-manifold should arise from the variation of noncommutative Hodge structures for these categories, see, e.g., \cite{KatzarkovKontsevichPantev2008}.

-When we have the action of a finite group $G$ on $X$, there is an associated categorical action of $G$ on $\mathrm{Perf}(X)$.
+When we have the action of a finite group $G$ in $X$, there is an associated categorical action of $G$ in $\mathrm{Perf}(X)$.
 One can consider general smooth proper categories with $G$ action and $G$-invariant semi-orthogonal decompositions.
 In this way, we get an equivariant version of the atomic decomposition.
+After the first public appearance of this paper, we learnt about \cite{ElaginSchneiderShinder}, where authors explore this in the case of surfaces.

 \begin{remark} There is a subtle point in the picture above that we do not fully understand, even regarding Fano varieties.
 A semi-orthogonal decomposition of $\Perf(X)$, identified with the Fukaya-Seidel category of the mirror Landau-Ginzburg model, should exist at \emph{any} point of the even part of the Frobenius manifold, not necessarily on the Hodge locus.
 It remains unclear whether Hodge atoms can split further when we move away from the Hodge locus.
-This seems to contradict the property of any SOD that the group $\mathsf{MT}$ preserves the induced decomposition of cohomology.
+This seems to contradict the property of any SOD that the group $\mathsf{Hod}$ preserves the induced decomposition of cohomology.

 One can ask the question whether \emph{always} there is no further splitting.
 The positive answer would imply the invariance of the number of atoms under any deformation of the complex structure on $X$.
 Indeed, the absence of further splitting means that the number of atoms coincides with the number of distinct eigenvalues of $\mathsf{Eu}\star (\cdot)$ at the generic point of the even part of $B_X$.
 The latter is an invariant of $X$ considered as a \emph{real symplectic manifold} up to deformation of the real symplectic structure.
 The whole story generalizes to the $G$-equivariant case. \end{remark}